ulgenmf/ulgenmf/README.md

 A passionate junior developer
 -----------------------------

-I'm a fun-loving and honest individual who's passionate about learning and all things tech
+Hi there!
+I'm Furkan, a hardworking and fun person who is passionate about coding and technology.
+I'm always looking for new challenges and opportunities to learn and grow.
+Thanks for stopping by my GitHub page!

 * 🌍  I'm based in Istanbul
 * 🖥️  See my portfolio at [https://mfulgen.vercel.app/](http://mfulgen.vercel.app/)